Flashcards for topic Rotational Mechanics

 Example: When you hold a tennis racket at both ends and rotate it, despite its complex shape, its motion is completely described by a single angle of rotation about the axis between your hands.

-When the force is parallel to the axis of rotation
+When F is parallel to axis AB

-When the force intersects the axis of rotation
+When F intersects the axis AB

 When a rigid body rotates about an axis AB, how do you calculate its total angular momentum from the contributions of its individual particles?